noeit/noeit.github.io/content/_index.md

           description: Specialized in networking, VSAT installation, Photovoltaic installation and electrical wiring
           icon: laptop-code
           icon_pack: fas
-        - name: Digital connectivity
+        - name: Digital Connectivity
           description: We aim to connect Nuba community with internet access, digital library, and educate Nuba community on technological gap in the region.
           icon: home
           icon_pack: fas
-        - name: Connect the unconnected with internet access
+        - name: Connect the Unconnected with Internet Access
           description: To connect the less vulnerable people of Nuba Mountains with internet access by contribution
           icon: network-wired
           icon_pack: fas
-        - name: Security, reliability and connectivity for all
+        - name: Security, Reliability and Connectivity for All
           description: All our connections, networking and installations come with assured security, reliability and quality.
           icon: shield-alt
           icon_pack: fas